kalinchuk/FRBC_RoR/README.md

 		users = User.where("name LIKE ?", "%Smith%").order("name asc").limit(1) # returns only 1
 		users = User.where("name LIKE ?", "%Smith%").order("name asc").limit(1).offset(1) # returns 1 starting at the offset of 1
 		```

 	* Named scopes
 		* Add a scope to the User model

 			```ruby
 			scope :smiths, where("name LIKE ?", "%Smith%")
 			```

 		* Call the scope in the code

 			```ruby
 			users = User.smiths
 			```

 * Introduce relationships [00:15:00]
 	* one-to-many
 		* Generate another model - Group

 			```
 			rails g model Group name:string
 			```

 		* Add a group_id field to User

 			```
 			rails g migration AddGroupIdToUser
 			```

-			Add the following code to the migration
+			Add the following code to the migration:

 			```ruby
 			add\_column :users, :group_id, :integer
 			```

-			And run the migration
+			And run the migration:

 			```
 			rake db:migrate
 			```

 		* Add relationships to models
 			* Add belongs\_to to User

 				```ruby
 				belongs\_to :group
 				```

 			* Add has\_many to Group

 				```ruby
 				has_many :users
 				```

 		* Create a group

 			```ruby
 			group = Group.create(:name => "A group")
 			```

 		* Add users to a group

 			```ruby
 			group = Group.find(1) # get the group with ID of 1
 			group.users << User.find(1) # add user with ID 1